hugoroy/blog/tosdr-in-action-owned.md

 Today, incredibly vast amounts of copyrighted works are published by users on the Web (in the so-called Web 2.0 era of “User Generated Content”) through publication services such as Twitter, Facebook, YouTube, Instagram, and etc. However, very little has been said about what happens to users' copyrights.
-The sad truth is, a lot of services are claiming over-broad rights on users' content -- while they have absolutely not contributed to its creation!
+The sad truth is written plainly in the Terms: a lot of services are claiming over-broad rights on users' content – while they have absolutely not contributed to its creation!

  * True, with these services, “you retain your rights” to your content.
 They do not ask for a transfer of copyright ownership,